liveart/lajs-docker-compose/PRODUCTION_USE.md

 ### Required Configuration

-The only difference between the production config and the base config is that the production one defines volumes required for data persistence.
 This config might _require additional configuration_ that is described under _Production configuration_ in this Readme (see below).

 ##### Setting up bind volumes